-When you get behind the wheel you likely aren’t worrying about crossing paths with a drunk driver.
+When you get behind the wheel you likely aren’t worried about crossing paths with a drunk driver.
 The sad fact of the matter is that they are everywhere despite the efforts of San Francisco law enforcement to curb this deadly problem.
 You must also realize that a driver can be impaired at any point throughout the day, not just at night when the bars close.
 Our San Francisco drunk driving accident attorney would like to explain to you how you can identify and report a suspected drunk driver in today’s post.

 A possible drunk or impaired driver will exhibit a host of warning signs in their driving habits.
 They might exhibit one big sign or a mix of smaller signs.
 You need to be on the lookout for these signs so that you know it’s time to maneuver your vehicle away from theirs and call 911.
 The signs you should be wary of include the following: